Keigo Higashino

-Keigo Higashino (東野 圭吾, Higashino Keigo) is a Japanese author chiefly known for his mystery novels.
+Keigo Higashino (東野 圭吾, Higashino Keigo) was a Japanese author chiefly known for his mystery novels.
 He served as the 13th President of Mystery Writers of Japan from 2009 to 2013.
-Higashino has won major Japanese awards for his books, almost twenty of which have been turned into films and TV series.
+Higashino won major Japanese awards for his books, almost twenty of which have been turned into films and television series.

-Early life
+Early life and education

 Higashino was born in the Ikuno-ku ward of the city of Osaka in Osaka Prefecture.
-The logographic letters that make up the family name were initially read as "Tono", but Keigo's father changed the reading to "Higashino".
+The logographic characters that make up the family name were initially read as "Tono", but Keigo's father changed the reading to "Higashino".

 Growing up in a working class area, Higashino's childhood was challenging because of the lower class to which his family belonged.
 He attended Shoji Elementary School, Higashi Ikuno Junior High School, and Hannan High School.
 During his high school years he started reading mystery fiction.

-Higashino studied Electrical Engineering at Osaka Prefecture University, where he became captain of the archery club.
+He studied Electrical Engineering at Osaka Prefecture University, where he became captain of the archery club.
 He graduated with a Bachelor of Engineering degree.